Hendrix-CS/csci285/labs/election.md

 * Montana (JOHN TESTER (D) vs. Tim Sheehy (R))
 * Texas (Colin Allred (D) vs. TED CRUZ (R))

  _For our first assumption_, we will only use the most recent poll for each state.
-Format the `created_at` column of the polling DataFrame as a datetime and then select only the poll with the latest value for each state.
-If there are multiple polls entered on the same date, select the one with the larger sample size.
+Format the `created_at` column of the polling DataFrame as a **datetime** and then select only the poll with the latest value for each `state`.
+If there are multiple polls entered on the same date, select the one with the larger `sample_size`.

 In these polls, we will need the data in the `sample_size`, `party`, and `pct` columns.
 The `sample_size` is how many people were surveyed in this poll, the `party` lists the choice offered (Note: `answer` is actually the choice offered, but since we are rolling this up to political parties it makes sense to work with the `party` column), and the `pct` is the percent of people who selected this choice.
 Divide the value in `pct` by 100, so it is a number between 0 and 1.